 #Innsider’s guide to São Paulo

 São Paulo’s beauty lies in its people and vibrant cultures.
-Sampa – as the city is known – is the third largest metropolis on earth and its diverse population of over 20 million makes for a vibrant cultural melting pot that pulses around-the-clock.
-Known for endless skyscrapers that shape the horizon from every angle, it’s a difficult city for the inexperienced traveller to master, but one that’s well worth the sweat.
-Unfazed?
+Sampa – as the city is known – is the third largest metropolis on earth.
+And its diverse population of over 20 million makes for a melting pot that pulses around-the-clock.
+Known for endless skyscrapers that shape the horizon from every angle.
+It’s a complicated city for the inexperienced traveler to master, but one that’s well worth the effort.
 Stick with us for some handy #innsider knowledge of things to do in São Paulo.

 A Bite to Eat

-São Paulo is known for its cuisine and the vast array of nationalities living here make it legendary amongst foodies – after all it’s home to the largest community of people of Japanese descent outside Japan and the largest population of Italian descendants outside Italy.
+São Paulo has amazing cuisine.
+And the vast array of nationalities living here makes it legendary among foodies.
+After all it’s home to the largest community of people of Japanese descent outside Japan and the largest population of Italian descendants outside Italy.
 Restaurants here offer approximately 52 cuisines across more than 12,500 smart bistros, gourmet restaurants and fast food joints.

 On the Art Run

-Besides food, Sao Paulo has a broad cultural scene that’s popping with creativity.
-When it comes to street art, no neighbourhood packs the same quality of work into such a compact space as Sampa’s Vila Madalena district.
-Artists are jostling for their creative space in the craggy streets, but #Innsiders can spot the easier-to-recognise artists’ trademarks; Pato is a well-known name on the scene and his colourful long-nosed characters are visible on several walls throughout the neighbourhood.
+Besides food, São Paulo has a broad cultural scene that’s popping with creativity.
+When it comes to street art, no neighborhood packs the same quality of work into such a compact space as the Vila Madalena district.
+Artists are jostling for their creative space in the craggy streets, but #Innsiders can spot the easier-to-recognize artists’ trademarks; Pato is a well-known name on the scene and his colorful long-nosed characters are visible on several walls throughout the neighborhood.
 Spot one in front of the entrance to Beco do Aprendiz.
 See more of his work here: https://www.facebook.com/pato.patologico

 Chopp, Caffeine and Caipirinhas

-Sampa’s social scene is high-voltage and there’s much more to experience than the slushing ice and lime of a traditional caipirinha; over 15,000 bars make up its raucous 24/7 clubbing scene.
+São Paulo’s social scene is high-voltage and there’s more to experience than the ice and lime of a traditional caipirinha.
+Over 15,000 bars make up its raucous 24/7 clubbing scene.
 As well as being hot on the art scene, Vila Madalena is the city’s most established nightlife destination and Rua Aspicuelta along with surrounding streets are packed with great bars and alternative nightclubs.

-What are your favourite São Paulo discoveries?
-Share your #innsider tips on Twitter @parkinn to help others when planning a visit!
+What are your favorite São Paulo discoveries?
+Share your tips on Twitter @parkinn to help others when planning a visit!